sequentech/documentation/docs/general/guides/segmented-mixing/segmented-mixing.md

 ### Categories encoding

-As mentioned before, each ballot is encoded as a prime number.
+As mentioned before, each category tag is encoded as a prime number: the **category prime**.
 But it has some other constraints - it cannot be any prime number.
-For example, the number `3` is prime, but since it also encodes a valid ballot, this could create ambiguous situation in which someone who encoded the ballot `3` and whose category prime is `5`, would be instead assigned the category `3` and the decoded ballot `5`.
+For example, the number `3` is prime, but maybe it also could encode a valid ballot, and this could create ambiguous situations in which someone who voted by encoding the ballot `3` and whose category prime is `5`, would be instead assigned the category `3` and the decoded ballot `5`.

-For the reason above, the category prime needs to be always bigger than the highest encodable ballot.
-Additionally, the category prime needs to also comply with being an integer number of the multiplicative subgroup `Gq` to achieve semnatic security by ensuring the prime is a quadratic residues modulo `p` as mentioned earlier.
+For the reason above, a category prime needs to be always bigger than the highest encodable ballot.
+Additionally, the category prime needs to comply with being an integer number of the multiplicative subgroup `Gq` by ensuring the prime is a quadratic residue modulo `p`, as mentioned earlier.

-When creating an election, an ordered list possible categories is set.
-An algorithm calculates the `category primes`, in the given order, assigning a prime number for category encryption by simply using the next available prime that complies with the requirements above:
+When creating an segmented election, an ordered list possible categories is set.
+An algorithm calculates the `category primes`, in the given order, assigning a prime number for each category tag by simply using the next available integer that complies with the requirements mentioned:
 1. The number is higher than the maximum encodable ballot.
-2. The number is not in use by other category primes.
+2. The number is not in use by any previously calculated category prime.
 3. The number is prime.
-4. The number is a quadratic residues modulo `p`.
+4. The number is a quadratic residue modulo `p`.

-## Issues and limitations
+## Risks and limitations

-This is an advanced feature and has some limitations.
-A malicious voter could be able to craft a vote in such a manner that this vote will be included in the wrong segmentation.
-However, it's guaranteed by the way segmentation is implemented that in this scenario the ballot would always be deemed invalid, limiting the damage.
+Segmentation mixing is an advanced feature and has some known risks and limitations.
+Most importantly, a malicious voter could be able to craft a vote in such a manner that this vote will be included in the wrong segmentation category.
+However, it's guaranteed by the way segmentation is implemented that in this scenario the ballot would always be deemed invalid.

-Please take the previous known risk into account before using this feature.
+Please take the mentioned risks into account before using this feature.

 ## How to use Segmented Mixing